IELTS Writing Practice Test 3 - Enhance Your Skills with Real Exam Simulation

 Interpreting Data/Graphs

-- Analyse the trends in the graph, noting increases, decreases, or stability over time in in the changes in the number of Asian elephants between 1994 and 2007 in various countries.
+- Analyse the trends in the graph, noting increases, decreases, or stability over time in the changes in the number of Asian elephants between 1994 and 2007 in various countries.

 Planning (Essay)